reagento/adaptix/docs/why-not-pydantic.rst

 For example, if you pass a ``float`` value to a field with the ``Decimal`` type, Pydantic will implicitly convert it instead of raising an error.
-This leads to the fact that the error of using floats for monetary calculations can be hidden, potentially causing inaccuracies.
+This leads to the possibility
+that the error of using floats for monetary calculations can be hidden, potentially causing inaccuracies.

 .. literalinclude:: /examples/why_not_pydantic/implicit_conversions.py